-Chuck in the City AUTHOR, EDITOR, OR COMPILER Jordan Wheeler, Cree reading level 3 - 5 ILLUSTRATOR Christopher Auchter, Haida CURRICULUM AREAS ► English Language Arts ► Health Education PUBLISHER Theytus Books THEMES & TOPICS adventure, safety PUB DATE 2009 PAGES 32
+AUTHOR, EDITOR, OR COMPILER READING LEVEL 3 - 5 Jordan Wheeler, Cree KEADING LITTLE 3 ILLUSTRATOR Christopher Auchter, Haida CURRICULUM AREAS ► English Language Arts ► Health Education PUBLISHER Theytus Books THEMES & TOPICS adventure, safety PUB DATE 2009 PAGES 32

 Follow the adventures of Chuck as he gets lost on his first trip to the big city.
 Chuck encounters stray dogs and alley cats, kids on skateboards and rollerblades, and tall office towers.
 After realizing he is lost, Chuck relies on what he has learned to find his way back to his kookum's (grandmother's) condo.